FACTBOX-European soccer's return to action after coronavirus

 The league has announced that it will restart on May 29.
 PORTUGAL

-The Primeira Liga is one of a handful to set a date so far and plans to restart on May 30.
-Teams began training on Monday.
+The Primeira Liga plans to restart on May 30.
+Teams began training on May 4.
+Government guidelines said competition should take place in the minimum possible number of stadiums with strict health and safety protocols in place.

+Portugal's guidelines state players testing positive must be isolated but the implementation of regular testing should mean collective quarantine is not necessary.
 ROMANIA

 Romania will begin to relax its nationwide lockdown from May 15 and the country's domestic soccer federation (FRF) is hoping the league can re-start in June.
 FCSB, formerly Steaua Bucharest, resumed team training in violation of the ban on outdoor gatherings and Sports Minister Ionut Stroe said they could be fined.